SaebyeolShin/SaebyeolShin.github.io/_pages/portfolio.md

 author_profile: true
 ---

 Thank you for visiting!
 Here, you'll find a collection of media and links related to my projects and activities.
 While this page showcases some highlights, it may not include all of my endeavors.
-For a comprehensive overview, I recommend checking out my CV linked above.
+For a comprehensive overview, I recommend checking out my [CV](https://saebyeolshin.github.io/files/cv.pdf).
 Feel free to explore and learn more about my work and interests :)

 ## Work Experience
 - **SK Telecom AI Fellowship** @ [SKT](https://www.sktelecom.com/index_en.html)